 The best way for children to understand the others’ feelings is by putting themselves in another’s shoes.
 If you feel like your child has the tendency to leave people out, take the time to discus it with him/her.
 Ask your child to sit out play time for a few minutes then ask “how did it feel for you to not be included?
 How you do think others feel when they don’t get asked to play?”

 Labels are the strongest way to create a divide between people.
 Not only do people feel marginalised when called by a label but it can also influence kids to be less inclusive of people “unlike” them.
 Do away with terms like “the boy who can’t walk” or “the dark girl” as they only point out differences.
-At our child care centre in Sydney Olympic Park, for example, we ditch any kind of label and call each other by our given first names at all times!
+At our child care centres for example, we ditch any kind of label and call each other by our given first names at all times!

 Build a diverse circle for you and your child.
 Check to see whether you are limiting your child’s circle of concern to including only people from the same background as you or if you give your child access to people from different backgrounds.
 Make it a point to interact with everyone in your neighbourhood and your community!